 The rough hillsides change shape and color as you drive; sometimes bare, at other times covered in pine trees.
 The gorge is 15 miles long with drops straight down.

-At Pont de l’Artuby the brave (or perhaps the completely bonkers) try their hand at bungee jumping; at Falaise des Cavaliers you can walk out to an overlook for another precipitous view, while rock climbers disappear over the edge with alarming speed at Cirque de Vaumale.
+At Pont de l’Artuby the brave (or perhaps the completely bonkers) try their hand at bungee jumping; at Falaise des Cavaliers you can walk out to an overlook for another precipitous view, while rock climbers disappear over the edge with an alarming speed at Cirque de Vaumale.

 After that, the road continues to twist and turn, but the countryside becomes friendlier.
 Then you start descending and come across a delightful chateau, its round towers topped with brightly colored tiles.
 You’re at Aiguines, a good stop overlooking the gorges and the Lac de Ste.
 Croix.
 It’s a pretty village with a long main street with cafes and restaurants for lunch, a few hotels, and a good picnic spot in a small park near the castle.
 The parking is easy.

 For another lunch option take the winding country road to les Salles-sur-Verdon, an artificial village created when the dam for Lac de Ste.
 Croix was built in the early 1970s.
 Many of the residents came from the former village, which was destroyed to make way for the dam and the new lake.

 The village is a peaceful place, full of vacation homes and with hotels and bed-and-breakfast inns and a helpful (and English-speaking) tourist office in the center of the village.
 People come here for the water sports on the lake, so it’s pretty relaxed.